-As an Ofqual recognised Awarding Organisation, QUALIFI has a duty of care to implement quality assurance processes.
-This is to ensure that centres approved for the delivery and assessment of QUALIFI's qualifications and awards meet the required standards.
-This also safeguards the outcome of assessments and meets national regulatory requirements.
+As an Ofqual recognised Awarding Organisation, QUALIFI is required to carry out external quality assurance to ensure that centres approved for the delivery and assessment of QUALIFI's qualifications meet the required standards.
+This comprises centre approval, qualification approval and ongoing monitoring through our External Quality Assurance and annual centre monitoring processes.